Share on FacebookShare on TwitterShare on LinkedinEmail this link

 In November 2020, Teck submitted a request to put the federal process temporarily on hold to coordinate the provincial Environmental Assessment Readiness Decision and federal Notice of Determination.
 The federal process will restart just prior to timing for the Environmental Assessment (EA) Readiness Decision.

 Teck submitted the Detailed Project Description to the B.C.
 EAO in late-July 2021.
 Acceptance of the DPD by the EAO ends the Early Engagement Phase and starts the EA Readiness Phase.
-The EA Readiness Phase is currently in process.
-Click hereto learn more about the Detailed Project Description.
+The Readiness Decision determines whether the Project is ready to enter the next phase of the assessment; it is also a consensus seeking point with Participating Indigenous Nations.

 Engagement efforts to understand concerns and issues from potentially affected Indigenous Peoples, government agencies, local communities and the public began in late-2018 and will continue over the duration of the Project.